2009 in Malaysia

 Proton Exora, Proton's first MPV.

 This article lists important figures and events in Malaysian public affairs during the year 2009, together with the deaths of notable Malaysians.
+2009 marked is 52nd anniversary of Malaysia's Independence.
 Malaysia hosted the 2009 ASEAN Para Games between 15 and 19 August.
 Malaysia recorded more than 2,000 confirmed cases of influenza A(H1N1) ("swine flu") and 76 deaths during a world pandemic of the disease.